Archives & Manuscripts

 The Texas State Archives preserves and documents the heritage and culture of Texas by identifying, collecting, and making available for research the permanently valuable official records of Texas government, as well as other significant historical resources.
 Maintaining the official history of Texas government, the State Archives includes archival government records dating back to the 18th century, as well as newspapers, journals, books, manuscripts, photographs, historical maps, and other historical resources.
 By these records, all three branches of Texas government are accountable to the people.
 Taken together, the holdings of the Texas State Archives provide a historical foundation for present-day governmental actions and are an important resource for Texas studies.

-Visitors to the Texas State Archives are asked to review our guidelines for researchers.
 Every researcher is responsible for assisting in the preservation of the documents deposited in the Texas State Archives.
 Our rules are intended to protect and preserve these materials to ensure that the information they contain is available for subsequent visitors.
+Visitors to the Texas State Archives are asked to review the following:

 Records of the legislative and executive branches of state government and local government records held by the State Archives are subject to the provisions of Chapter 552 of the Texas Government Code, also known as the Public Information Act.
 The Act makes records open for research with certain exceptions.
 The Texas Office of the Attorney General publishes its Public Information Act Handbook biennially, as a guide to understanding the Act.
 For additional information, please review our page Texas Public Information Act and Research in the State Archives.